alexking/AKSmartThings/README.md

 * Endpoint discovery

 ## Use
-I'll be releasing a project that can serve as a usage example soon - but for now, you can add this to your [cocoapods](http://cocoapods.org) `Podfile` –
+I'll be releasing a project that can serve as a usage example soon - but for now, you can add this to your [CocoaPods](http://cocoapods.org) `Podfile` –

     pod 'AKSmartThings', :git => 'https://github.com/alexking/AKSmartThings.git'

-Then just `#import <AKSmartThings/AKSmartThings.h>`.
+Then just run `pod install` and import using `#import <AKSmartThings/AKSmartThings.h>`.

 Please submit any bugs to the issue tracker, or feel free to submit a pull request.